 n260

-Even though this error code isn’t critical, it could still stop you from using the Nest thermostat like normal.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from receiving enough power.
+Even though this error code isn’t critical, it may still stop you from using the Nest thermostat how you prefer to.
+Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting adequate power.
 You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
 If not, you need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you may notice error code E297 show up.
-This can be resolved by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
+This can be remedied by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Just like error code e103, e104 is a critical error stemming from an overcurrent.
-If too much power is transported through the Nest’s wiring, it could damage internal components and could even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s suggested to shut the power off as soon as possible.
-You can then get a hold of a professional technician with the proper experience identifying and resolving electrical problems.
+Like error code e103, e104 is a critical error stemming from an overcurrent.
+If too much power is sent inside the Nest’s wiring, it can damage internal components and may even be a fire hazard.
+If you see this error code pop up on your Nest thermostat and want to protect from electrical damage, it’s a good idea to shut the power off straightaway.
+You can then get a hold of a professional technician with the proper experience detecting and resolving electrical damage.

 e73 – Critical

-This might be as straightforward as the breaker being shut off, but it can also be something with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
-If nothing appears to be out of place, it’s a good idea to get in touch with a local professional.
+This could be as simple as the breaker being turned off, but it may also be an issue with the wiring.
+After shutting off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
+If nothing appears to be out of place, it’s time to contact a local professional.